nickswalker/nickwalker.us/collections/_posts/2024-05-31-cascade-lane.md

 {% include article_image.html img="/assets/images/posts/cascade-lane-map-comparison.jpg" caption="The void on the present map and the naming at the time of the Exposition.
 Left: UW Campus Map.
 Right: Fire Insurance Map, Sanborn Map Co., Mar.
 1909" %}

 The university should name the stretch “Cascade Lane NE” for the long-gone fountain.
-It’ll be a simple, likely cost-free affair.
+It’ll be a simple and likely free affair.
 The path is unsigned, and it can remain so.
 But on the web and for the next printings of campus maps, a small new label should appear.

 [Board of Regents, say the words](https://www.washington.edu/admin/rules/policies/BRG/RP50.html): “Cascade Lane.”